bbqkees/ems-esp-domoticz-plugin/README.md

 If you have a Gateway with old Telnet-only firmware or you are otherwise unable to upgrade the firmware of the Gateway, I can send you a new Wemos with soldered headers loaded with the latest firmware with web interface, so you can do future firmware updates yourself.
 This is a drop-in replacement.
 Send me an email for more information if you need this.<br><br>

 ## Compatibility with EMS-ESP 2.0
 The latest stable version of EMS-ESP is 1.9.5.
-Alpha versions of EMS-ESP 2.0 are now available as well.
-Be aware that 2.0 does not have a web interface yet so all settings are to be done via Telnet.<br>
+Beta versions of EMS-ESP 2.0 are now available as well, but you have to manually build these and upload them to the Gateway.<br>
+The current plugin works fine with at least 2.0b3.
+In 2.0 the MQTT topic base is now just 'ems-esp' so you have to change this in the plugin settings as well.
+By default this is 'home/ems-esp' in 1.9.5.<br>
-The current plugin works fine with at least 2.0a22, but until EMS-ESP 2.0 enters at least the beta stage no guarantees are given.
-I do encourage everyone to try out EMS-ESP 2.0 in order to get it bug free as soon as possible.
+I encourage everyone to try out EMS-ESP 2.0 in order to get it bug free as soon as possible.
 You can always downgrade again to 1.9.5 if it does not run that well.

 ## Known issues